fraziermork/personal-website/data/articles/fontawesome-webpack/content.md

 }
 ```

-Files of these types (.ttf, .eot, .svg, .woff, and .woff2) will be loaded with the webpack [url-loader](https://www.npmjs.com/package/url-loader), which just inlines their content as a string.
-In this case, I've limited it by file size, so files over 10kb will be loaded with the [file-loader](https://www.npmjs.com/package/file-loader) instead.
+Files of these types (.ttf, .eot, .svg, .woff, and .woff2) will be loaded with the webpack [url-loader](https://www.npmjs.com/package/url-loader), which just includes their content as a string into the file they were imported into.
+In this case, I've also included a file size limit, so files larger than 10kb will be loaded with the [file-loader](https://www.npmjs.com/package/file-loader) instead.